nitrophenol/Two-ways-Integration/README.md

 Edit settings.py on the virtual machine to include the correct Stripe API credentials, just like in the local setup.

-Run the provided base.sh script to start the project.
+Run the provided run.sh script to start the project.

 # Another deployment approach will be the deployment of 4 entirely independent containers in run.sh file running by nohup